MEET OUR VETS

 Dr Cybil Sgargetta BVsc (Hons)

-My life in Australia started when I moved here from Michigan to complete a Bachelor degree in Marine Biology at James Cook University.
+My life in Australia started in the mid 90’s, when I moved here from Michigan to complete a Bachelor degree in Marine Biology at James Cook University.
 I then moved to Brisbane where I graduated with my Vet Degree from the University of Queensland in 2002.

 From there, I went into private practice for a short time before pursuing my love of surgery at the University of Melbourne by completing a surgical internship.
-I’m now back in private practice and have been at the Casey and Cranbourne Veterinary Hospital for almost eight years.
+I’m now back in private practice and have been at the Casey and Cranbourne Veterinary Hospital since 2006.

-I live in the Yarra Ranges with my husband, beautiful son, a demanding diabetic oriental cat named Thomas, and a cheeky little black Schnauzer named Notte, who many of you may have met as he used to spend a fair bit of time here at the hospital!
+I live in the Yarra Ranges with my husband, beautiful son, gorgeous daughter, and a cheeky little black Schnauzer named Notte, who many of you may have met as he used to spend a fair bit of time meeting and greeting clients at the front desk in his younger years!
+I have a love for surgery and surgical oncology.
+Some of the elderly pets I now see in the clinic have been my patients since their first puppy/kitten vaccination and I am so thankful for all of the wonderful pets and their owners that I have met over the years.